natnaeln4d/natnaeln4d/README.md

 ##
 - I’m currently learning at jimma university.
 ##
-- I’m looking to collaborate on open team
+- I’m looking to collaborate on open team.
 <!--
 **natnaeln4d/natnaeln4d** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.